svanill/svanill/README.md

 Even without a network connection it will allow you to encrypt/decrypt data on your device.

-If you provide a username you will be able to sync your encrypted data with an external server (by default [https://api.svanill.com](https://api.svanill.com)).
+If you provide a username you will be able to sync your encrypted data with an external server (by default [https://api.svanill.com](https://api.svanill.com), an instance of [svanill-vault-server](https://github.com/svanill/svanill-vault)).
 Without it no network requests will be sent.
 Eventually a version of Svanill without network code will be done.
 By the way, don't trust the external server for privacy, verify that Svanill will just send encrypted data that can be secure at rest, that's the point of having auditable code.